View RFIs

 • RFI's created by you.
 You can edit the questions or new ones and forward them to the next step, typically to the GC.

 • RFI's forwarded by PMs of SCs and foremen of your own company.
-You can review the details, edit the questions, provide answers, set up a workflow with due dates for each step, and forward them to the next step.
-You can also reject RFI's that need not be sent to the architect for clarification.
+You can review the details, edit the questions, add your comments, provide answers, set up a workflow with due dates for each step, and forward them to the next step.
+You can also reject RFI's that are trivial or not valid.

 • RFI's created by the foremen of your own company.
-You can review the details, edit the due dates and questions, give answers, and forward them to the next step, typically to the GC.
+You can review the details, edit the due dates and questions, give answers, add comments and/or forward them to the next step, typically to the GC.

 • RFIs returned to you after being responded to by the assigned respondent, typically the design team, viz. architects or engineers.

-• Progress - RFIs that have been created or routed by you and pending reply
+• Answered - RFIs that have been created or routed by you, answered but waiting for approval, signature, or closure.

 • Closed - RFIs that were reviewed, approved, and closed by GC within the past seven days.
 RFIs that were closed before the past seven days can be viewed from the 'Closed' screen.
 See View and download RFIs for more details.